$n$-permutability and linear Datalog implies symmetric Datalog: Symmetric Datalog solves all variety n -permutable path instances

-In this section, we put together the results from the previous two sections to show that for every $\A$ $n$-permutable there is an $M$ such that $\symprogram_\A^M(I)\proves G$ for every unsatisfiable path instance $I$ of $\CSP(\A)$:
+In this section, we put together the results from the previous two sections to show that for every variety $n$-permutable $\A$ there is an $M$ such that $\symprogram_\A^M(I)\proves G$ for every unsatisfiable path instance $I$ of $\CSP(\A)$:

-\begin{theorem} For each $N$ and $n$ there exists $f(n,N)\in \en$ so that whenever $\A$ is an $n$-permutable relational structure and $I$ an unsatisfiable path instance of $\CSP(\A)$ such that $|B_i|\leq N$ for all $i$, then $\symprogram_\A^{f(n,N)}(I)\proves G$. \end{theorem} \begin{proof} We prove the theorem first in the case when $\A$ contains symbols for all binary and unary relations compatible with $\algA$, and then how the general case follows.
+\begin{thm} For each $N$ and $n$ there exists $f(n,N)\in \en$ so that whenever $\A$ is a variety $n$-permutable relational structure and $I$ an unsatisfiable path instance of $\CSP(\A)$ such that $|B_i|\leq N$ for all $i$, then $\symprogram_\A^{f(n,N)}(I)\proves G$. \end{thm} \begin{proof} We prove the theorem first in the case when $\A$ contains symbols for all binary and unary relations compatible with $\algA$, and then show how the general case follows.